-Potts KB, Baken E, and Watts DP.
-Submitted.
+Potts KB, Baken E, Levang A, and Watts DP.
+In press.
 The relative role of energetic and social factors in dictating short-term patterns of habitat use in chimpanzees at Ngogo, Kibale National Park, Uganda.
 American Journal of Primatology

 Potts KB and Lwanga JS.
 2014.
 Floristic heterogeneity at Ngogo, Kibale National Park, Uganda and possible implications for habitat use by chimpanzees (Pan troglodytes).
 African Journal of Ecology 52: 427-437.

 Bortolamiol S, Cohen M, Potts K, Pennec F, Rwaburindore P, Kasenene J, Seguya A, Vignaud Q, and Krief S. 2014.
 Suitable habitats for endangered frugivorous mammals: small-scale comparison, regeneration forest and chimpanzee density in Kibale National Park, Uganda.
 PLoS One 9: e102177.

 Potts KB.
 2013.
 Nutritional ecology and reproductive output in female chimpanzees (Pan troglodytes): variation among and within populations.
 In: Building Babies: Primate Development in Proximate and Ultimate Perspectives (Hinde K, Clancy K, and Rutherford J, eds).
 Springer, New York, pp. 83-100.